wmbusmeters/wmbusmeters/README.md

     --analyze=<driver> Analyze a telegram and use only this driver.
     --analyze=<driver>:<key> Analyze a telegram and use only this driver with this key.
     --debug for a lot of information
-    --overridedevice=<device> override device in config files.
-Use only in combination with --useconfig= option --donotprobe=<tty> do not auto-probe this tty.
+    --donotprobe=<tty> do not auto-probe this tty.
 Use multiple times for several ttys or specify "all" for all ttys.
     --exitafter=<time> exit program after time, eg 20h, 10m 5s
     --format=<hr/json/fields> for human readable, json or semicolon separated fields